WSU Cougars broadcasting legend Bob Robertson has died at 92

 Robertson, born in 1929, began his partnership with the Cougars in 1964 and was behind the microphone for 589 football games, including a remarkable stretch of 568 consecutive games from 1964-2016.
 Robertson spent only three years away from the Palouse, from 1969-71, during a short stint as the radio announcer for the Washington Huskies.

 The renowned broadcaster was named Washington’s Sportscaster of the Year on 12 occasions and received multiple Hall of Fame nods in 2001-02, being inducted into both the WSU Athletic Hall of Fame and the Inland Empire Hall of Fame.
-His awards cabinet grew in 2004 when Robertson earned the Chris Schlenkel Award during a ceremony at the College Football Hall of Fame in South Bend, Indiana, where he was the TV voice of Notre Dame football and basketball for two years in the 1980s.
+His awards cabinet grew in 2004 when Robertson earned the Chris Schenkel Award during a ceremony at the College Football Hall of Fame in South Bend, Indiana, where he was the TV voice of Notre Dame football and basketball for two years in the 1980s.

 Robertson is survived by his children Hugh, Janna, John and Rebecca, along with his seven grandchildren.
 He and his wife Joanne, were married for 59 years until her death in 2011.